UPDATED SEPTEMBER 2025

 4-years old | Detroit, Michiganicon

-Xavier Strickland, 4-years old, was murdered by four pit bulls as he walked down a residential sidewalk with his mother.
-The two were walking near Baylis Street when multiple pit bulls escaped under their owner's gate, snatched the boy from his mother's arms, dragged him across the street then yanked him back under the gate and disemboweled him.
-His mother witnessed his brutal murder and was also severely injured by one of the dogs while trying to protect her son.
-A responding police officer open fired, killing three of the pit bulls.
-The fourth was confiscated and later destroyed.
+Xavier Strickland, 4-years old, was killed by four vicious pit bulls.
+At 12:25 pm, Detroit police raced to the 15500 block of Baylis Street after a report of a dog attack.
+Xavier and his mother were walking down a sidewalk when the pit bulls escaped under a metal gate, snatched the boy out his mother's arms, dragged him across the street, yanked him back under the gate then disemboweled him.
+His mother witnessed the horror and was severely injured trying to protect her son.
+An officer open fired, killing three of the pit bulls.
+The fourth was confiscated.
 The dogs had a history of escaping their owner's property.
 Xavier's death caused an outcry in Detroit -- dogfighting, pit bulls, the incessant backyard breeding of pit bulls and stray pit bulls are all part of the city's fabric.
-Five days after his death, the Wayne County Prosecutor's Office charged the dogs' owner, Geneke Antonio Lyons, 41, with second-degree murder, manslaughter and possessing dangerous animals causing death. [source citations]
+Five days after his death, the Wayne County Prosecutor's Office charged the dogs' owner, Geneke Antonio Lyons, 41, with second-degree murder, manslaughter and dangerous animals causing death.
+He was found guilty of manslaughter and sentenced to one year of "work release" jail. [source citations]

 Date of death: December 2, 2015 Chained: No